Thomas G. Groleau, Ph.D.

 Area: Decision Science and Information Systems

 M.S.
-Operations Research - University of Kentucky: College of Arts and Sciences
+Operations Research (1991) University of Kentucky - College of Arts and Sciences

-Division Chair: (2010-2015): Oversaw department operations including budgets, schedules, and faculty development; directed semi-annual meetings with outside advisory committees; directed divisional assessment and strategic planning; ran monthly division meetings; served on the Provost Advisory Team and Academic Senate.
+Division Chair (2010-2015): Oversaw department operations including budgets, schedules, and faculty development; directed semi-annual meetings with outside advisory committees; directed divisional assessment and strategic planning; and monthly division meetings.

 PRIOR ACADEMIC EXPERIENCE